omeka/omeka-s/addons/README.md

 - `label`: display label when different from project name.
 - `standalone`: boolean to specify to use own module directory `vendor/`.
 - `configurable`: boolean to specify if the module is configurable.
+- `omeka-assets`: list external assets to download (see section Assets below).

 Specific keys for themes: